pedro-coelho-dr/insecurebankv2-android-security-report/report.md

 **Evidence**

-- The hidden value controlling the visibility of the `Create User` button was identified and altered in the decompiled APK code, refer to [8.11 Binary Patching](#811-binary-patching), after recompiling and reinstalling the APK, the button was made visible in the application:
+- The hidden value controlling the visibility of the `Create User` button was identified and altered in the decompiled APK code, refer to [Binary Patching](#86-binary-patching), after recompiling and reinstalling the APK, the button was made visible in the application:

   ![alt text](img/app-create-user.png)